ftcn86/dynamic-wallet-view/README.md

-# Dynamic Wallet View - v1.0
+# Dynamic Wallet View

-This repository contains the code for the **Dynamic Wallet View**, a comprehensive, user-friendly, and engaging dashboard application for Pi Network users.
-This application was built as a frontend prototype using Next.js, React, TypeScript, and ShadCN UI.
+This repository contains the code for the **Dynamic Wallet View**, a comprehensive, user-friendly, and engaging dashboard application for Pi Network users with a fully redesigned modern UI.

 ## Project Overview